By Glenn Gabe

 In 2017 Google rolled out an algortihm that demotes pages in the mobile search results that utilize popups or interstitials.
 Unfortunately, it has proven to be weak.

 Next up, HTTPS: From a rankings perspective, Google has explained many times that HTTPS is more of a tiebreaker.
-Google's John Mueller even covered that in a
+Google's John Mueller even covered that in a recent video on HTTPS.

 Google's John Mueller: "The ranking boost for HTTPS is quite small."